 SSP has a long history of working in the Navajo Nation, and we are looking forward to returning this year.
 Volunteers will be staying in traditional hogans at Dine College in Tsaile, Arizona.
 Expect warm days, cooler nights, and an unforgettable experience.
-This site will host high school only, combined, and intergenerational groups.
+This site will host high school only, combined, and intergenerational groups across six weeks.